Trade creation and trade diversion

 Outside a union, and operating independently, a single nation will look to exploit its comparative advantage.
-In a free trade environment, countries will trade with who they like, attempting to exploit their comparative cost advantage though specialisation.
+In a free trade environment, countries will trade with who they like, attempting to exploit their own comparative cost advantage through specialisation.
 They will export goods they produce most efficiently, and import goods from low-cost countries who have exploited their own comparative cost advantage to produce cheap exports.
-In a situation where countries do not trade freely, by imposing tariffs, or by favouring one country over in terms of tariff levels, trade will be distorted and the pattern of trade will change.
-Inefficient producers may be may be protected and encouraged, at the expense of more efficient imports.
+In a situation where countries do not trade freely, by imposing tariffs, or by favouring one country over another in terms of tariff levels, trade will be distorted and the pattern of trade will change.
+Inefficient producers may be protected and encouraged, at the expense of more efficient imports.

 The creation of a customs union, with common external tariffs, will further alter the existing pattern of trade flows.
 The assumption is that before the union, members imposed differential tariffs on different countries to protect their own industries.
 Taking a hypothetical example from an actual historical period, we shall assume that, prior to joining the European ‘common market’ in 1973, the UK could produce butter at 130p per kilograms (kg), on average.
 At the same time, New Zealand could produce the same quantity for 100p, and Denmark could produce it for 120p.
 Hence, prior to the formation of a customs union, New Zealand has a comparative advantage in butter, and is the most efficient.
 Denmark is the second most efficient producer, and the UK is the least efficient.